hashicorp/vagrant/website/docs/source/v2/virtualbox/usage.html.md

 The value to use for the `--provider` flag is `virtualbox`.

-The Vagrant VirtualBox provider supports parallel execution with the optional `--parallel` flag.
+The Vagrant VirtualBox provider does not support parallel execution at this time.
+Specifying the `--parallel` option will have no effect.